TeamCCEP/PaymentCollections/readme.md

     ![](Images/2741e03b09de76ebb0548d43b17f820d.png)

 1. Now, check your agent desktop, choose the JDS widget, and enter the number of the consumer.
 In this example, +12099641260.
 You should see the full stream of inbound and outbound SMS between connect and the user.
-If you do not, re-populate the JDS token in the custom variables of the Webex Connect flow using a fresh token retrieved from Postman and re-test.
-If it still does not work, use HTTP Post to webhook.site to debug.
+If you do not, check your debugging using webhook.site or similar, troubleshoot and re-test.
 In this case, any time an agent speaks to a customer, the JDS widget would automatically load this full history.

     ![](Images/0acc458a2fa075eaa7ee3fcc36ae2720.png)